 1.8 Post-Term Period:    No later than October 31, 2005, SoCalGas shall file an application with the Commission proposing terms, conditions, and rate structures for transmission and storage services for all customer classes, to be effective as of September 1, 2006, after the term of this Settlement Agreement expires.
 SoCalGas shall enter into discussions with all interested persons regarding the subject matter of this application no later than the date of its filing.

-1.9 Effect of this Settlement Agreement on Existing Contracts for Service by SoCalGas and SDG&E:    This Settlement Agreement does not by its own terms alter, modify, terminate or abrogate any contract for utility service by SoCalGas or SDG&E entered into as of April 17, 2000, and that has been approved by the Commission, except as specifically set forth in this Settlement Agreement.
+1.9 Effect of this Settlement Agreement on Existing Contracts for Service by SoCalGas and SDG&E:    This Settlement Agreement does not by its own terms alter, modify, terminate or abrogate any contract for utility service by SoCalGas or SDG&E, or California Producer Gas Access Agreement, entered into as of April 17, 2000, and that has been approved by the Commission, except as specifically set forth in this Settlement Agreement.
 This Settlement Agreement does not alter the rights of parties to such contracts without the written consent of the parties to such contracts.
 SoCalGas and SDG&E shall not use this Settlement Agreement as a basis for altering, modifying, terminating or abrogating any such contract without the consent of the other party to the contract.
 With respect to long-term transportation contracts with SoCalGas existing as of the filing of this Settlement Agreement, customers under any such contracts that have provisions that provide specific treatment for deliveries at particular SoCalGas receipt points shall have the right to elect prior to the initial open season for backbone transmission service to receive firm backbone capacity at those receipt points sufficient to prevent the customers from losing the benefit of the bargain in such contracts.
 The treatment of Wheeler Ridge Access Agreements is specifically addressed in Section 1.1 of Part II of this Settlement Agreement.
 California Producer Gas Access Agreements under which historic deliveries have been made over North Coastal and Line 85 receipt points shall not be modified in any way during the term of this Settlement Agreement without the written consent of all parties to each such agreement (See also Appendix B).
-Nothing in this Settlement Agreement modifies any rights to terminate that exist under California Producer Gas Access Agreements as those contracts read on the day before this Settlement Agreement becomes effective.

 1.10 Effect of Settlement Agreement on Prior Commission Decisions:    This Settlement Agreement, once approved by the Commission, shall modify the terms of prior Commission decisions only to the extent that the implementation of the terms of this Settlement Agreement requires deviation from the terms of such prior Commission decisions.